Skip to content

 • Graphic element usage (patterns, icons, illustrations)

-A farm-to-table restaurant might specify warm, natural lighting and rustic textures, while a luxury fitness club could favour clean, minimalist imagery with dramatic lighting.
+A farm-to-table restaurant might specify warm, natural lighting and rustic textures.
+A luxury fitness club could favour clean, minimalist imagery with dramatic lighting.

 Brand Voice and Tone

-How your brand communicates is as important as how it looks.
+How your brand communicates matters as much as how it looks.
 Define:

 • Personality traits (professional yet approachable, energetic, sophisticated)